teracat/Deve/README.md

 - **/Core**: Contains business logic.
 - **/DataSource**: Contains data access logic (from database, files, or any other data source).
 - **/External**: Projects for external use (external parties).
 See next section.
+- **/Extra**: Projects that use additional nugget packages like Log Providers that can be included in your projects to use other Log providers (NLog, log4net or NetCore system).
+In the Common there are some basic Log Providers (Console, Debug and Trace).
+There is also the Auth.Jwt to use JWT tokens.
 - **/Internal**: Projects for internal use.
-- **/Log**: Extra Log Providers that can be included in your projects to use other Log providers (NLog, log4net or NetCore system).
-In the Common there are some basic Log Providers (Console, Debug and Trace).
 - **/Tests**: Tests on the other projects.

 ## Internal vs External